swcarpentry/git-novice/episodes/03-create.md

 [CC BY-SA 3.0](https://creativecommons.org/licenses/by-sa/3.0/deed.en).
 -->

 First, let's create a new project folder for our work.
+Create a new project as you like.
+Here we are going to use functions from the `{usethis}` package.

 If using RStudio desktop, the project is opened in a new session.
 Otherwise, the working directory and active project is changed:

 ```r
 usethis::create_project(path = "cases")